oxivanisher/JamesII/README.md

 ## You Need:
 * python3
-* ideally a venv to install all the requirements in `requirements.txt`
+* Ideally a venv to install all the requirements in `requirements.txt`
+* Some plugins require additional python libraries and have their own `requirements-*.txt`.
+Those got excluded from the main `requirements.txt` file since they are mostly only used seldom or are not very Raspberry Pi friendly.

 ### Optional (Plugin specific):
 #### Raspbian packages (`apt install XXX`)